 Hitchhiking in Mongolia is an adventure.
 How to hitchhike in Mongolia?
-Everything about my hitchhike experiences in Mongolia.
+Hitchhike tips for Mongolia.
+Everything about my hitchhiking experiences in Mongolia.

 How is hitchhiking in Mongolia?

 Hitchhiking in Mongolia is an unforgettable experience.
 It’s different than anywhere in the world.